Southampton Trails Preservation Society

 Today, the trees mostly obscure the view to the south, but because the land to the north slopes away steeply, into the hollow of

-the thousands of homes that dot the area and, except for a grain silo at Lois Bacon’s estate on Cow Neck, there is nary a
+of the thousands of homes that dot the area and, except for a grain silo at Louis Bacon’s estate on Cow Neck, there is hardly a

 manmade structure visible in any direction.
 The sandy bluffs of Robins Island and the waters of Peconic Bay and Shelter Island